American Indian Education

 This program is designed to address the unique cultural, language, and educationally related academic needs of American Indian/Alaskan Native students.

-SLCSD American Indian Education program is based on a grant.
-The funding received per year is determined by the number of 506 forms completed, signed and submitted by the AI/AN students in the school district.
+SLCSD American Indian Education program is federally grant-based.
+Yearly funding is determined by the number of 506 forms completed, signed and submitted by the AI/AN students in the school district.
 If parents or students have questions about the 506 form, please contact the coordinator for more details and assistance.

 Program Benefits